Approved by the Infrastructure and Research Policy Committee on March 17, 2016

 - A single administrative processing/permitting agency to shorten and improve the approval process and improve inter-agency collaboration; and

-- Time limits for approvals of infrastructure projects.
+- Time limits for decisions on of infrastructure projects.

 ASCE Policy Statement 427